kevinkawchak/Generative-AI-Drug-Synthesis/README.md

 ## Medical Quantum Machine Learning
-Quantum-inspired machine learning is the principle application of quantum computing for AI applications.
-Exact expectation values, pure quantum states, and efficient differentiation methods allow for quantum algorithm implementations into existing Healthcare ML workflows.
+The Practical Medical Generative Artificial Intelligence Software Public Repository for Cancer Drug Discovery is on GitHub.

-This leading research and development collection represents medical and quantum machine learning algorithm prototypings, parameter studies, and efficiency tests using GPUs and CPUs.
+The research [summary](https://drive.google.com/file/d/195V9Mxt1Mn8a0UFbVanBe_LGGNYFmO7T/view?usp=drive_link) is a look ahead using effective quantum-inspired machine learning approaches to accelerate GenAI.

-The goal is to implement tensor network architectures into new and existing Large Language Models (LLMs) for better Precision Health Generative AI performance.
+The goal is to implement effective architectures and methodologies into Large Language Models (LLMs) for enhanced Drug Discovery Generative AI performance.